vikas-yadav-0911/delta-demo/README.md

 # delta-demo
-this is the demo of git and gitHub
+this is the demo of git and gitHub. vikas